mitchtreece/Espresso/README.md

 }
 ```

 There's only one function that _needs_ to be overridden from a transition subclass, `animations(using:)`.
-This function provides you with contextual information about the transition, and expects you to return a `UIAnimationGroupController` containing setup, animation, & completion closures.
+This function provides you with contextual information about the transition, and expects you to return a `AnimationGroupController` containing setup, animation, & completion closures.

 To present your view controller using a transition, set it's `transition` property before presentation.
 Helper functions on `UIViewController` & `UINavigationController` have also been added: